JanssenProject/jans/jans-cedarling/bindings/cedarling_js/docs/README.md

 provenance workflow.
 The npm package's trusted-publisher settings must authorize `JanssenProject/jans` and `build-packages.yml`; the job receives `id-token: write` and does not use a long-lived npm token.

+Trusted publishing can be configured only after the package exists on npm.
+A maintainer must therefore publish the inspected SDK tarball once, then authorize `JanssenProject/jans` and `build-packages.yml` in the package settings before the automated publication job is enabled.
+The job checks that the package exists and fails with an actionable error instead of attempting token authentication; npm remains the source of truth for the trusted-publisher configuration.

 Keep the WASM build, SDK tests, and publication order coupled.
 Testing against an independently installed or previously published WASM package would miss